UK police free 2 drone suspects in Gatwick travel chaos

-LONDON (AP) - British police say they have released a man and a woman who had been arrested in connection with the drone incursions at London’s Gatwick Airport that had disrupted holiday plans for tens of thousands of travelers.
+LONDON (AP) - British police on Sunday freed two people who been arrested in connection with the drone incursions at London’s Gatwick Airport, saying they were no longer suspects.
+The move left the public with no answers about who had disrupted the holiday travel plans of tens of thousands of people.

-Sussex police said Sunday the two had cooperated with police and were no longer considered suspects.
-They had been arrested late Friday in a town not far from the airport.
+Sussex police said Sunday that a 47-year-old man and a 54-year-old woman who were arrested late Friday had cooperated with police.
+They both live in Crawley, a town that is a five-minute drive from Gatwick, Britain’s second-busiest airport.

-There have been no reported drone sightings at Britain’s second-busiest airport since Friday evening and flights are operating normally.
+Flights to and from Gatwick were operating normally Sunday on a heavy day for airline travel, airport authorities reported.

 Copyright © 2018 The Washington Times, LLC.